Skip to main content

 • Policy evaluation

 It introduces an implicit risk.
-Any security model that assumes enforcement will always execute is fundamentally fragile.
+Any security model that assumes enforcement will always execute, is fundamentally fragile by design.

 A more resilient approach focuses on: